Skip to main navigation Skip to search Skip to main content

 Biography

 I obtained my PhD at the University of East Anglia.
 During my PhD I studied the role of microRNAs in skeletal muscle development.
 This has led to a discovery of microRNA-based mechanisms controlling Pax3 expression during embryonic development of skeletal muscle.
 I continued my research and characterised novel microRNA:chromatin regulators interactions during muscle development.
-In 2013 I moved to Institute of Ageing and Chronic Disease, Liverpool and havebeen studying the role of epigenetic changes in sarcopenia and osteoarthritis development.
-My research has shown the critical role of microRNA in regulation of muscle mass and function during ageing.
+In 2013 I moved to Institute of Ageing and Chronic Disease, Liverpool and have been studying the role of epigenetic changes in sarcopenia and muscle wasting in disease.
+My research has shown the critical role of microRNA in regulation of muscle mass and function during ageing and disease.
 In my current position at the University of Galway, I am studying the therapeutic potential of microRNAs and oxidised microRNAs against muscle loss during ageing and disease, such as cachexia and ALS.
 We are also investigating the impact of COVID-19 on long-term muscle wasting and frailty.
 Finally, we study V-ATPase-related conditions with the aim of developing new interventions and potentially RNA therapies.
-Our research is funded by IRC, HRB and SFI.
+Our research is funded by IRC, HRB and SFI, JPND.

 Research Interests